johannabosch/QIIME2_for_Graham/README.md

 These are some of the coding languages, tools and softwares we used in this analysis:

-> **[R/RStudio](https://www.r-project.org/):** R and RStudio are utilized for generating plots using the QIIME2R and Phyloseq packages.
+> **[R/RStudio](https://www.r-project.org/)** is used for generating plots using the QIIME2R and Phyloseq packages.
 R is a statistical programming language widely employed in data analysis and visualization, while RStudio provides an integrated development environment (IDE) for working with R [^4].

-> **[Python](https://www.python.org/):** Python is utilized during the quality checking stage through the MultiQC tool.
+> **[Python](https://www.python.org/)** is utilized during the quality checking stage through the MultiQC tool.
 Python is a versatile programming language known for its simplicity and extensive libraries, making it suitable for a variety of data processing tasks [^5].

-> **[FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/):** FASTQC is a quality control tool used to assess the quality of sequencing data [^6].
+> **[FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)** is a quality control tool used to assess the quality of sequencing data [^6].

-> **[MultiQC](https://multiqc.info/):** MultiQC is a tool that aggregates results from multiple bioinformatics analyses into a single, comprehensive report to evaluate and summarize quality control metrics [^7].
+> **[MultiQC](https://multiqc.info/)** is a tool that aggregates results from multiple bioinformatics analyses into a single, comprehensive report to evaluate and summarize quality control metrics [^7].

-> **[QIIME2](https://qiime2.org/):** QIIME2 is a powerful microbiome analysis platform used extensively in this analysis.
+> **[QIIME2](https://qiime2.org/)** is a powerful microbiome analysis platform used extensively in this analysis.
 It provides a comprehensive suite of tools for processing, analyzing, and visualizing microbiome data [^1].

 Near the end of this analysis, we export the final files from the cluster to a local compter (your computer) and use two different R packages locally to run a few other analyses and plot a taxonomic heatmap and barplot.
 While QIIME2 does offer heatmap/barplot capabilities, the aesthetic features are more limited than QIIME2R and Phyloseq.
 To use QIIME2R and Phyloseq on your local computer, make sure you have [R and RStudio](https://rstudio-education.github.io/hopr/starting.html) installed.